 Add water just enough to blend and make a thick chutney.

-Heat oil in a pan and add cumin, red chili and dal.
+Heat oil in a pan.
+Add cumin, red chili and dal.

 When the dal turns golden, add curry leaves & hing .